spring-io/dataflow.spring.io/content/documentation/pages/3-stream-developer-guides/1-getting-started/1-stream.md

 ## Monitoring

-YOu can find this information in the [Stream Monitoring](%currentPath%/feature-guides/streams/monitoring/) guide.
+You can find this information in the [Stream Monitoring](%currentPath%/feature-guides/streams/monitoring/) guide.